Skip to main content

 When should guests arrive?

-It is recommended to arrive at least 45 minutes before the ceremony begins.
+It is recommended to arrive at least one hour before the ceremony begins.
 Holmes Center doors open one hour before each ceremony.

 Each commencement ceremony will be preceded by the procession of the platform party, which begins about 10 minutes prior to the ceremony start time.